ADR-043: Agent conversation persistence — three-state privacy, framework-owned `langgraph` schema, forward-trigger encryption

 Named triggers:

-Implementation shape: EncryptedSerializer wrapping AsyncPostgresSaver’s SerializerProtocol, per-workspace DEK generated/wrapped via KMS (ADR-037 D12 reservation), DEK caching with TTL, KeyManagementProvider protocol as provider-swap seam (ADR-037 D11). ~2 engineer-weeks + KMS IAM + rotation runbook when a trigger fires.
+Implementation shape: EncryptedSerializer wrapping AsyncPostgresSaver’s SerializerProtocol, per-domain DEK generated/wrapped through the Supabase key-management substrate (Vault / pgsodium — no external KMS, ADR-037 D12), DEK caching with TTL, KeyManagementProvider protocol as provider-swap seam (ADR-037 D11). ~2 engineer-weeks + key-provisioning + rotation runbook when a trigger fires.

 D11 — trigger_event_id and AgentTask notify mechanism deferred to event-substrate ADR

 conversations.trigger_event_id column is nullable pending the event-substrate decision; under ADR-044 it becomes the outbox row ID (per ADR-044 D12).
-AgentTask persistence shape confirmed (workspace-scoped, deleted_at, retention-inherits); the notify mechanism is pinned by ADR-044.
+AgentTask persistence shape confirmed (domain-scoped, deleted_at, retention-inherits); the notify mechanism is pinned by ADR-044.

 Alternatives considered